-Your GDPR + Email Marketing Playbook: How to Prepare for the New EU Data Law
+Your GDPR + Email Marketing Playbook: How to Prepare for the EU Data Law

 Update 5/16/18: We now have Data Processing and Security Terms.

-A new law called the General Data Protection Regulation (GDPR) will go into effect on May 25, 2018 — and it will impact email marketers around the world.
+A new law called the General Data Protection Regulation (GDPR) went into effect on May 25, 2018 — and it impacted email marketers around the world.

 The good news?
 If you’re using AWeber, you’re probably already doing many of the things required.

 Keep reading for a walkthrough of the GDPR, what AWeber is doing to prepare, what it means for your email marketing business, and how you can prepare for the changes.

 Update 4/28/18: Want to learn about the most common myths surrounding the GDPR and email marketing?
 We wrote about it here!

 Disclaimer: This blog post is for informational purposes only, and you should not consider it legal advice.
 We recommend that you seek legal and other professional counsel to determine exactly how the GDPR might apply to you.

 The GDPR is a European privacy law approved by the European Commission in 2016.
 Its purpose is to “harmonize data privacy laws across Europe, to protect and empower all EU citizens’ data privacy, and to reshape the way organizations across the region approach data privacy.”